-The Center, based at the USC Annenberg School for Communication and Journalism in Los Angeles, advances its goals through applied research, university teaching, leadership education and world-class convenings.
-Created by Dean Ernest J. Wilson III alongside Annenberg's renowned professors, the Third Space model builds upon the core element of the new global reality - as the communications revolution rushes to the center of modern society, success now demands new innovative ways of thinking and acting in the face of radical changes.
-Armed with the five attributes of adaptability, empathy, intellectual curiosity, cultural competence and 360-degree thinking, our partners are better able to seize amazing new opportunities and reduce dangerous risks in today’s digital, communication-rich world.
+The Third Space model builds upon the core element of the new global reality.
+As the communications revolution rushes to the center of modern society, success now demands new innovative ways of thinking and acting in the face of radical changes.
+Armed with the five attributes of Adaptability, Cultural Competency, Empathy, Intellectual Curiosity, and 360-Degree Thinking, our partners are better able to seize amazing new opportunities and reduce dangerous risks in today’s digital, communication-rich world.
 We invite you to join and co-create our future collaborative space together.

 Demonstrates mental agility and remains comfortable with ambiguity and flexible in the face of continual change.
 Capable of effective problem-solving and exploration of various alternative scenarios by drawing upon principles from multiple disciplines, including design, technology and economics as well as communications.